 Choosing a top 10 list of photos at the end of every year never seems to be easy for me.
 It might be better categorized as a list of favourites as my choices do not always remain the same over time.
 I’ve made many photos this year I am proud of, and I think illustrate improvements over my photography from previous years (always a good thing).
 The exercise of choosing a list of only 10 photos is difficult, but I think it is a task that is well worthwhile – and I always enjoy being a part of Jim Goldstein’s annual Your Best Photos project.
 I have to ask myself what I like about my images, what I don’t, and which is a stronger representation of certain categories or locations I photographed during the year.
 Choosing images for my yearly Calendar is the start of this task, but at the very least I still have to weed out two images from that pile.

 So in no specific order: My top 10 Photographs of 2013!

 A Black Bear (Ursus americanus) eating Dandelions in Manning Provincial Park

 -click to enlarge-

 I have not really had much opportunity to photograph Black Bears (Ursus americanus) before – last year was the first time I’d seen one.
 Since then I’ve seen maybe a dozen, and this one was certainly the largest.
 I do not know if this is a “large” black bear, but it certainly was not skinny like some of the ones I came across last year.
 This one was wolfing down dandelion flowers along the side of the Crowsnest Highway in Manning Provincial Park in British Columbia, Canada.
-I was well across a 4 lane highway with my 70-200 + 1.4x Extender (53 feet away for this shot).
+I was well across a 4 lane highway with a longer lens (53 feet away for this shot).
 This felt sufficiently distant enough to get a decent photo and to not disturb the bear.
 Unfortunately, not everyone there took the same precautions.

 Black Bear (Ursus americanus) in Manning Provincial Park